intelligenia/modeltranslation/README.md

 This call adds an observer that saves translations when **save** model method is executed.

+## Add translatable_fields to your models

-4. Modify your models includin a meta field "translatable_fields".
+Modify your models including a meta field "translatable_fields".
 This field is a list with the fields you want to translate.

 For example: